THF-evaluative-analytics/NHSR-introduction-to-data-wrangling/instructions.md

 =========================================

 - Drop all the extra variables
-- Calculate % of calls answered within 60 sec over the full time period.
+- Create a new variable called `calls_60_p` with % of calls answered within 60 sec.
+- Which area had the most calls in total looking at the full time period?
-- Calculate % of calls answered within 60 sec over the full time period by area.
-Sort descending by
+- Calculate % of calls answered within 60 sec over the full time period by area and only keep the areas with the top 10 % answered.

 ===========================================